bluemountain3d/bluemountain3d/README.md

 If you want to reach out: egil@egileskilsson.se 👋

+> "It is impossible for anyone to learn what he thinks he already knows."<br>
+>\-Epictetus.

 <!--
 **bluemountain3d/bluemountain3d** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.